corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/configure-nodeconf.md

 To configure your node to use SSL encryption for HTTP-RPC, see the [SSL setup](setup-ssl-encryption.md) guide.

 ## Verify HTTP-RPC setup
-To verify that you have set up HTTP-RPC correctly, you should see the following when you start the node:
+Start the node to verify that you have set up HTTP-RPC correctly.
+You should see:

 ```
 [INFO] 2021-05-28T16:20:25,572Z [net.corda.node.OSGiNodeActivator.start] BasicInfo.printBasicNodeInfo - HTTP RPC address                        : https://mynode:8888 {}